josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐝_Body_Politic/🩸_surveillance_induced_intimacy_breach.md

 It establishes that **the presence of access itself creates risk**,
 and that responsible systems must account for this without reliance on personal trust alone.

-*Bros protect bros from being idiots; by telling your froemds when they are being weird, you are helping limit the possibility that they will stumble into the wrath of a lady dragon with the balls to call them out in public.*
+*Bros protect bros from being idiots; by telling your friends when they are being weird, you are helping limit the possibility that they will stumble into the wrath of a lady dragon with the balls to call them out in public.*

+*Bros don't let bros get so fundamentally ridiculous, that they become lady dragon dinner (in a bad way).*

 ---